 Requirements to send money to Africa

-Each service has their own requirements, although you can generally expect to supply the following:
+Each service has its own requirements, although you can generally expect to supply the following:

 - An official ID for you and your family member or friend

 - The full name of your receiver as per their ID, plus their address

 - Their bank account or financial service details, sometimes including both the bank address and the receiver’s address associated with the account